browserengineering/book/book/forms.md

 walking up the HTML tree:[^3]

 [^3]: Fun fact: HTML standardizes the `form` attribute for _input
-    elements_, which in principle allows an input element to be outside the form it is supposed to be submitted with.
+    elements_, and in principle allows an input element to be outside the form it is supposed to be submitted with.
 But no browser implements that.